auth0/docs/articles/tokens/overview-access-tokens.md

 <dfn data-key="access-token">Access Token</dfn> should be used as a **Bearer** credential and transmitted in an HTTP **Authorization** header to the API.

-Depending on how your application needs to use the <dfn id="access-token">Access Token</dfn>, you can:
+Depending on how your application needs to use the <dfn data-key="access-token">Access Token</dfn>, you can:

 * [Get Access Tokens](/tokens/guides/access-token/get-access-tokens) using any OAuth 2.0-compatible library or you can use one of Auth0's libraries that work with Auth0 endpoints.
 * [Use Access Tokens](/tokens/guides/access-token/use-access-tokens) either in server-to-server or custom API interactions.